tythe-protocol/tythe/README.md

 * Applicable to for-profit users.
 Non-profit users aren't expected to pay tithes.
 * Enforced socially.
 There are no license changes.
 There is no legal enforcement.
 * Scaled with revenue.
 Large businesses pay more than small businesses.
+* Open.
+Money flows directly from users to developers with nobody in the middle.

 ## Format